awsdocs/aws-doc-sdk-examples/kotlin/services/cloudwatch/Readme.md

-# Amazon CloudWatch code examples for the SDK for Kotlin
+# CloudWatch code examples for the SDK for Kotlin

 ## Overview
 This README discusses how to run and test the AWS SDK for Kotlin examples for Amazon CloudWatch.